afnanenayet/personal_blog_old/projects.md

 ## [afnan.io](http://afnan.io)

 A personal website/blog powered by Jekyll and Travis CI.
-Pushing to Github triggers a build from Travis, which ensures that the website cans build properly.
+Pushing to Github triggers a build from Travis, which ensures that the website builds properly.
 You're looking at it right now!

 ## Matasano Cryptopals Challenge